Plan the conversation carefully.

 Use this when

-The useful version starts before the first word, when someone was hurt, repair matters, and apology that feels incomplete will need changed behavior more than a polished apology, and you choose the one point that should not get buried.
+The useful version starts before the first word, when someone was hurt, repair matters, and how to respond to an apology that feels incomplete will need changed behavior more than a polished apology, and you choose the one point that should not get buried.

 You are not looking for a perfect speech.
-You need a small way to name apology that feels incomplete, make the next sentence clearer, and know when to stop.
+You need a small way to name how to respond to an apology that feels incomplete, make the next sentence clearer, and know when to stop.

-• The issue is specific enough to name as apology that feels incomplete.
+• The issue is specific enough to name as how to respond to an apology that feels incomplete.

 • You can pause, choose timing, and leave room for the other person to respond.